Highlights

 About Manaslu Circuit Trek - 12 days

-Have you ever dreamed of walking through ancient rhododendron forests where prayer flags flutter in the mountain breeze or crossing dramatic suspension bridges over roaring glacial rivers?
-Picture yourself standing beneath towering snow-capped peaks while traditional Tibetan villages dot the landscape around you.
-The Manaslu Circuit Trek offers all this and more, delivering an authentic Himalayan adventure that combines raw natural beauty with rich cultural immersion.
+Have you ever considered traveling through ancient rhododendron forests with prayer flags fluttering in the mountain breeze or crossing dramatic suspension bridges over roaring glacial rivers?
+Imagine standing beneath snow-capped peaks with traditional Tibetan villages all around you.
+The Manaslu Circuit Trek is all of this and more, offering a unique and authentic Himalayan adventure that seamlessly blends raw natural beauty with deep cultural immersion.

 Overview of Manaslu Circuit Trek Package

-Your Manaslu Circuit Trek itinerary begins with a scenic drive from Kathmandu to Soti Khola, where the real journey starts.
-The 12-day Manaslu Circuit Trek winds through traditional Gurung and Tibetan villages, each offering unique insights into local culture and customs.
-From Soti Khola, you'll go via Machha Khola, Jagat, and Deng, gradually ascending through different landscapes and climates.
+Your Manaslu Circuit Trek itinerary is going to start with a picturesque drive from Kathmandu to Soti Khola, where the real adventure starts.
+The 12-day Manaslu Circuit Trek is constructed around several stops in traditional Gurung and Tibetan homes and cultures to learn about the entire culture.
+From Soti Khola, you will head via Machha Khola, Jagat, and Deng village, as each stop brings you higher and to different lands and ecosystems.

-This carefully designed Manaslu Circuit Trek itinerary ensures proper acclimatization while maximizing your experience of the region's natural and cultural treasures.
-The trek operates year-round, with the best seasons for the Manaslu Circuit Trek being March to June and September to November.
-Every day on the best Manaslu Circuit Trek package brings new discoveries, from ancient monasteries and traditional villages to breathtaking mountain vistas and diverse wildlife encounters.
+This carefully designed Manaslu Circuit Trek itinerary has thoughtfully built in good acclimatization while maximizing your enjoyment of the stunning sites you’ve seen, the stunning air you have breathed, and the stunning culture you have experienced.
+The trek is undertaken throughout all of the months of the year; however, the best time for the Manaslu Circuit trek is March to June or September to November.
+Every day on the Manaslu Circuit Trek offers the possibility of new experiences, from ancient monasteries to village sights and interactions and breathtaking mountain views or wildlife.

 • The duration of the trek will be 12 days.